Validity in Network-Agnostic Byzantine Agreement

 \section{Lower Bound on $n$}

-In this section, we prove that for any non-trivial validity property, the condition $n > 2 \cdot t_s + t_a$ is necessary for it to be solvable in the network-agnostic model even if cryptographic setup is available.
-Our proof will be organized as follows: \begin{itemize}[nosep] \item We start with a preliminary lemma in \cref{subsec:setup:preliminary} which focuses on a simplified setting where $n := 2$.
+In this section, we prove that, for any non-trivial validity property, the condition $n > 2 \cdot t_s + t_a$ is necessary for it to be solvable in the network-agnostic model even if cryptographic setup is available.
+Our proof will be organized as follows: we start with a preliminary lemma in \cref{subsec:setup:preliminary}, which focuses on a simplified setting where $n := 2$.
 In this setting, at most one party can crash if the network is synchronous, and both parties are honest if the network is asynchronous.
 Our preliminary lemma will show a somewhat counter-intuitive result: roughly, the value decided upon in canonical executions is independent of the honest parties' inputs.

-\item In \cref{subsec:setup:warmup}, we move from the simplified setting with two parties to a warm-up variant of our main proof.
+In \cref{subsec:setup:warmup}, we move from the simplified setting with two parties to a warm-up variant of our main proof.
 We will be working with $n$ parties, but we will only consider the particular case $t_a := 0$.
-By reducing this case to our preliminary lemma, we show that the condition $n > 2 \cdot t_s$ is necessary in this setting. \item Finally, \cref{subsec:setup:dificile} focuses on the general case, showing that $n > 2 \cdot t_s + t_a$ is necessary by reducing to our preliminary lemma.
-The main proof will be a more general version of the warm-up proof. \end{itemize}
+By reducing this case to our preliminary lemma, we show that the condition $n > 2 \cdot t_s$ is necessary in this setting.
+Finally, \cref{subsec:setup:dificile} focuses on the general case, showing that $n > 2 \cdot t_s + t_a$ is necessary by reducing to our preliminary lemma.
+The main proof will be a more general version of the warm-up proof.

-We note that the proofs by Civit et al. in \cite{arxiv23:CGGKPV} rely on a reduction from any non-trivial validity property to weak validity.
-This has the advantage of only having to focus on weak validity for lower bounds.
-However, this reduction is invalid for randomized protocols and, therefore, cannot be used in our setting.
+We note that the proofs by Civit et al. \cite{PODC24:CGGKPV} rely on reducing any non-trivial validity property to weak validity, enabling lower bounds to focus solely on weak validity.
+However, their reduction is invalid for randomized protocols and hence cannot be used in our setting.